SmashTaps/gatsby-source-molly/README.md

 }
 ```

-By default, `gatsby-source-workable` will only retrieve job openings that are published.
+By default, `gatsby-source-molly` will only retrieve job openings that are published.
 To change this behavior, you can also supply an optional `queryParams` parameter inside of `options`.
 Possible query parameters are detailed in [Workable's API Documentation](https://workable.readme.io/docs/jobs).

 If you need more detailed information for each job opening you can also enable `fetchJobDetails` in `options`.
 This will make one additional API call per opening, providing all the information detailed [here](https://workable.readme.io/docs/jobsshortcode).